systemcarl/weblog/articles/about-me.md

     eventually) federated blogging service.
 I am also writing programming guides, professional tips, and other articles
     to include on my weblog.
-Essentially, this is the current expression of my love for software
+Essentially, this weblog is the current expression of my love for software
     design and development,
 in the form of development diaries, how-to guides, opinion pieces, and
     the code that props it all up.